-This must be both a top down and bottom up strategy.
+This must be both a top-down and bottom-up strategy.
 Each of us can take simple initiatives or find advocates to create a few grassroots measures.
-For example, it can be as simple asking as how do we travel to work, minimize or make sure no waste is generated during lunch time, reduce the number of flights taken and instead increase video conferencing?
+For example, it can be as simple as asking how do we travel to work, minimize or make sure no waste is generated during lunchtime, reduce the number of flights taken, and instead increase video conferencing?
 At the business level, we all have to look at new ways of valorizing a project by, for example, setting an internal carbon price.
-This would allow companies to think about future risk and have a different approach to cost versus benefits analysis of an initiative.
+This would allow companies to think about future risks and have a different approach to cost versus benefits analysis of an initiative.

 Another way is through partnerships.
 If companies come together and create a joint narrative, which is strong enough to be heard by industry bodies and governments, this becomes a very powerful way of achieving and driving change as well.